 Queues are set up on a per-PVC basis: each PVC has a PQ and an assigned number of fair queues.
 The fair queues are assigned weights proportional to the bandwidth requirements of each class; a class requiring twice the bandwidth of another will have half the weight.
 Oversubscription of the bandwidth is not permitted.
 The CLI will reject a change of configuration that would cause the total bandwidth to be exceeded.
 This functionality differs from that of WFQ, in which flows are assigned a weight based on IP precedence.
 WFQ allows higher precedence traffic to obtain proportionately more of the bandwidth, but the more flows there are, the less bandwidth is available to each flow.

 The PQ is policed to ensure that the fair queues are not starved of bandwidth.
 When you configure the PQ, you specify in kbps the maximum amount of bandwidth available to that queue.
 Packets that exceed that maximum are dropped.
 There is no policing of the fair queues.

 LLQ for Frame Relay is configured using a combination of class-map, policy-map, and Frame Relay map class commands.
 The class-map command defines traffic classes according to protocol, interface, or access list.
 The policy-map command defines how each class is treated in the queueing system according to bandwidth, priority, queue limit, or WRED.
 The service-policy output map class command attaches a policy map to a Frame Relay VC.

 Policies not directly related to LLQ—for example, traffic shaping, setting IP precedence, and policing—are not supported by the class-map and policy-map commands for Frame Relay VCs.
 You must use other configuration mechanisms, such as map class commands, to configure these policies.

-For information on how to configure LLQ for Frame Relay, see the "Configuring Weighted Fair Queueing" module.
+For information on how to configure LLQ for Frame Relay, see the chapter "Configuring Weighted Fair Queueing" in this book.